gashihiko/readaloud.vbs/README.md

 # readaloud.vbs
-Drag and drop text files and the script will read aloud.
+Drag and drop text files and the script will read it aloud.